 Under the manifest system's chain of custody, a waste handler is presumed to retain custody and responsibility for hazardous wastes in transportation until that handler obtains the signature of the next handler.
 So, a transporter will ordinarily expect the receiving facility to sign the manifest when the transporter delivers the waste to the receiving facility and will want to obtain this signature before it leaves the facility.
 This requirement is the same for paper and electronic manifests.

 The regulations for paper manifest submissions specify that a completed manifest must be submitted to the EPA’s e-Manifest system within 30 days of the delivery of the waste to the receiving facility.
-This 30-day timeframe extends to submission of paper manifests by mail, scanned image, or data upload plus image.
+This 30-day timeframe extends to submission of paper manifests by scanned image upload or data plus image upload.
 Electronic manifests, of course, are created, transmitted and signed in the e-Manifest system, and thus are submitted at the time the receiving facility signs electronically for the receipt of the wastes.

-- 6. Will the requirements in 40 CFR 265.71(a) describing how a receiving facility must manually sign manifests and distribute copies to the transporter and the generator only apply to paper manifests?
-Would the wording in 40 CFR 265.71(a)(2) regarding signing and dating “by hand,” still apply with an electronic signature?
+6. Do the requirements in 40 CFR 264/265.71(a) describing how a receiving facility must manually sign manifests and distribute copies to the transporter and the generator only apply to paper manifests?
+Would the wording in 40 CFR 264/265.71(a)(2) regarding signing and dating “by hand,” still apply with an electronic signature?